 The owner and family first negotiate the rent for a unit.
 The CCHA (or independent agency in the case of CCHA-owned units) will assist the family with the negotiations upon request.
-At initial occupancy the PHA must determine whether the proposed rent is reasonable before a HAP Contract is signed.
+At initial occupancy the CCHA must determine whether the proposed rent is reasonable before a HAP Contract is signed.
 The owner must not change the rent during the initial lease term.
 Subsequent requests for rent adjustments must be consistent with the lease between the owner and the family.
 Rent increases will not be approved unless any failed items identified by the most recent HQS inspection have been corrected.

 After the initial occupancy period, the owner may request a rent adjustment in accordance with the owner's lease.
-For rent increase requests after initial lease-up, the CCHA may request owners to provide information about the rents charged for other units on the premises, if the premises include more than 4 units.
-In evaluating the proposed rents in comparison to other units on the premises the CCHA will consider unit size and length of tenancy in the other units.
+For rent increase requests after initial lease-up.